llwg/trip1/japan.md

 ![8.28 17:13 GMT+9: this picture is probably taken on [和泉橋](IZUMIBASHI) over the [神田川](KANDAGAWA) facing West on my way walking back to Lodging.](pics/20230828_171341.jpg)

 I got back to the lodging and took a shower in the Coin Shower , and then it was time to eat!!.
 I forgot to get utensils at the Matsuya.
-And i didnt want to ask the Front even though i knew they probably had them.
+And i didnt want to ask the Front even though i knew they probably had them (when checking out tomorrow i noticed they had some next to a vending machine in the lobby).
 So i folded up one of the plastic lids and used it as a spoon kind of to eat my Food.

 ![8.28 17:58 GMT+9: Food](pics/20230828_175826.jpg)